 - are a woman

-- are menstruating, pregnant, or going through menopause
+pregnant, or going through menopause

 Aura symptoms may mimic symptoms of other serious conditions such as ministrokes, strokes, and meningitis.
 For this reason, you shouldn’t self-diagnose a silent migraine.
 If you experience signs of aura for the first time, contact your doctor so that you can get a diagnosis.

 Your doctor may be able to diagnose silent migraines based on your family history and a physical exam.
 If the symptoms are severe or new, they may order tests such as: